ctesta01/ggtriangles/readme.md

 same) as the NYTimes analysis and graphic to demonstrate that functionality and use-case for `ggtriangles`.

+#### ggtriangles version:

 ![](img/nyt_increased_counties.png)
 ![](img/nyt_decreased_counties.png)

 You can check out how I did it in the [`inst/recreate_nytimes_visualization_format.R`](inst/recreate_nytimes_visualization_format.R) document.
 Note that these figures are provided purely as examples and not meant for decision making purposes or scientific usage.

+### feedback

+Please feel free to make suggestions and provide feedback on ggtriangles in an issue on this GitHub repository.